dkeathley/6.2410-lab/markdown/T3E1-LAB--entanglement-interference-quantum-enhanced-sensing.md

 You can read the micrometer position in milimeters (each rotation is 0.025 in, with a tick size of .001 in).
 The overlap position is usually around 0.2 in.
 :::

-**AIs** (1) From this measurement, can you determine the frequency bandwidth of the photons?
-(Note this relates to the inverses of the time delay over which you observe interference).
+**AIs** (1) From this measurement, you can you determine the frequency bandwidth of the photons.
+It is related to the inverses of the total time delay over which you observe interference.
+Use your measurements to estimate this bandwidth noting precisely how you did it.
 (2) Assuming a central wavelength of 810 nm, then what range of wavelengths do the photons contain based on the bandwidth you calculate?
-(3) Is your interference contrast the same as your calculations indicate it should be from the prelab?
+(3) Discuss the phase relationship between the outputs to detectors A and B and why this makes sense.
+(4) Is your interference contrast the same as your calculations indicate it should be from the prelab?
+What experimental conditions might be limiting your contrast compared to theory?

 :::{figure-md} fig-t3e1-lab-interference-output
 <img src="FIGURES/T3E1-LAB-entanglement-interference/aim-5-mzi-interference-scan.png" alt="QK Michelson Setup" class="bg-primary mb-1" width="600px">

 Scanning through delay position with a wedge to see single-photon interference at an output port.
+The interference scan on each output port should look similar to this.
 :::

 +++ {"tags": []}